 Sex tourism related posts

-Vietnam-based businesses are not permitted to post on the Travelfish.org forum at all.
+Vietnam-based businesses and travel agents (based anywhere) are not permitted to post on the Travelfish.org forum at all.
 All such posts will be deleted and the member accounts banned immediately.

 In order to keep the Travelfish.org forum running smoothly, on some occasions especially recalcitrant members may need to have their account disabled.
 In some cases a member will be warned up to three times that their behaviour is unacceptable, in others the account will be disabled immediately.

 Normal members have their accounts disabled extremely infrequently.
-With the exception of spam and Vietnam-based businesses we have banned fewer than two dozen members in more than five years of operating the Travelfish.org forum.
+With the exception of spam and Vietnam-based businesses we have banned fewer than four dozen members in over a decade of operating the Travelfish.org forum.

 Even in small communities not everybody sees eye to eye.
 Should you find yourself having persistent and disagreeable interactions with another member, please just “agree to disagree” and ignore each other.
 Members who insist on stalking another will be warned three times to stop it.
 Three strikes and the stalking account will be disabled.